 - Using blackout curtains, a white noise machine, or earplugs if your bedroom lets in light or noise

-- Getting out of bed to do a relaxing activity if you can’t fall asleep within 20 minutes, and returning when you feel sleepy
+- Getting out of bed to do a relaxing activity if you can’t fall asleep within 20 minutes, and then returning when you feel sleepy

 - Exercising regularly and getting bright light exposure in the morning

-If you’re still having trouble sleeping, talk to your doctor.
-They may refer you to a sleep lab for testing to detect any underlying sleep disorders.
+Your doctor may refer you to a sleep lab for testing to detect any underlying sleep disorders.
 Sleep experts treat sleep disorders with a range of techniques, including cognitive behavioral therapy, medication, or special devices to keep the airways open if you have sleep apnea.